tsvvas/hiv_project/README.md

 | 0 | 0.86 | 0.84 | 0.85 |
 | 1 | 0.83 | 0.85 | 0.84 |

-Using quantitative pipeline we have proved main hypothesis to be valid only for a part of the patients studied: patient p1, patient p4 (approximately), patient p11 (approximately).
+Using quantitative pipeline on HIV's region **V3** we have proved main hypothesis to be valid only for a part of the patients studied: patient p1, patient p4 (approximately), patient p11 (approximately).
 For another patients our model shows inconsistent results.
 ![2_mer_illu](https://github.com/tsvvas/hiv_project/raw/dev_andrew_classification/results/frequency_2_mer_plot/2_mer_plot.png)
+For another regions results can be not same to **V3** region.
 We need more data to extensively validate the hypothesis or to eventually dismiss it.
 Also models in our pipeline should be improved to be more precise and sensitive.

 **Qualitative analysis:**